 Ebay Kleinanzeigen or Other Online Platforms

-You will find a lot up for sale on Ebay Kleinanzeigen, especially bikes.
+You will find a lot up for sale on Ebay Kleinanzeigen and other online selling platforms, especially bikes.
 They may be better deals, but it will also be more difficult to decide on a bike, as you will not be able to try them out unless traveling to visit the seller first.
 However, online platforms are a good option if you are looking for something very specific.

 Your local shop